soderalohastrom/gitpodcast/README.md

 ## Acknowledgements

-Shoutout to [Romain Courtois](https://github.com/cyclotruc)'s [Gitingest](https://gitingest.com/) for inspiration and styling
+Shoutout to [Romain Courtois/Ahmed Khalil]'s [Gitingest/Gitdiagram](https://gitingest.com/)  [Gitdiagram](https://gitdiagram.com/) for inspiration and styling

 ## 📈 Rate Limits

 I am currently hosting it for free with the following rate limits.
 If you would like to bypass these, self-hosting instructions are provided.
 I also plan on adding an input for your own Anthropic API key.

-Diagram generation:
+Podcast generation:

 - 1 request per minute
 - 5 requests per day

 ## 🤔 Future Steps

-- Can use cheaper, larger context models like Gemini 1206
+- Allow user to choose Voices
-- Allow user to enter Anthropic API Key for use at own cost
+- Remove dependence on Anthopic of token count
-- Implement RAG with Mermaid.js docs
+- Give a download button
-- Implement font-awesome icons in diagram
+- Allow user prompts